ept/blog/scaling.md

 reasonably large data systems, and there are a few things I really wish we had known beforehand.

 None of these lessons are particularly obscure -- they are all well-documented, if you know where to look.
-They are the kind of things that make you think _"I can't believe I didn't know that, I'm so stupid #facepalm"_ in retrospect.
+They are the kind of things that made me think _"I can't believe I didn't know that, I'm so stupid #facepalm"_ in retrospect.
 But perhaps I'm not the only one who started out not knowing these things, so I'll write them down for the benefit of anyone else who finds themself having to scale a system.